biodash/biodash.github.io/content/codeclub-setup/index.md

 ### Sign up at OSC {#osc-signup}

-All Code Club participants automatically get access to the OSC Classroom Project for Code Club (`PAS1838`).
+All Code Club participants will get access to the OSC Classroom Project for Code Club (`PAS1838`).
-This way, you can work e.g. in RStudio from your browser rather than with a local installation.
+This way, you can code in (e.g.) RStudio from your browser rather than with a local installation.
-However, you only need to do this if you prefer not to install anything, or if you have problems with locally installing the software or individual packages -- we will not be running heavy computational analyses that will require the use of the cluster.
+This is a good option if you prefer not to install anything locally or run into problems when doing so.

 If you don't already have an OSC account, you do need to sign up:
 - Go to <https://my.osc.edu/> and click the blue "*Sign Up*" bar.